jdonszelmann/nix-config/machines/pirx/README.md

   - [`sanoid`](https://github.com/jimsalterjrs/sanoid/) looks neat for backups
     + and it has [a nixpkg](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/services/backup/sanoid.nix)
   - set up mailing for ZED
+  - you can run your own firefox sync server??
+  - mbpfan is a service that nixos has

 ## Setup